4levity/crossoff/crossoff-server/README.md

 # crossoff-server LAN web app #

 crossoff-server is a self-contained LAN web app to manage a ticket database.
+Requires Java 8.

 crossoff-server looks for its database in **./database/** and creates if it does not exist.
 It writes logs to console and to **./log/crossoff.log** .